Virginia State Route 57: Route description

 SR 57 turns south onto US 220 Business, a five-lane road with center turn lane that passes under the rail line again.
 At Starling Avenue, US 220 Business continues south along Memorial Drive with US 58 Business while US 58's business route joins SR 57 on two-lane Starling Avenue.
 SR 57 and US 58 Business pass the Virginia Museum of Natural History before turning east onto Church Street, which veers northeast, expands to a four-lane road, and crosses over the Dick & Willie Passage Rail Trail.
 At Chatham Heights Road, the two highways head east as a four-lane divided highway whose name changes to A.L.
 Philpott Highway when it leaves the city of Martinsville.
-A short distance east of the city limits, SR 57 turns northeast onto Chatham Road, which intersects the eastern end of SR 457 (Old Chaham Road), crosses several forks of Leatherwood Creek, and passes to the south of Turkeycock Mountain.
+A short distance east of the city limits, SR 57 turns northeast onto Chatham Road, which intersects the eastern end of SR 457 (Old Chatham Road), crosses several forks of Leatherwood Creek, and passes to the south of Turkeycock Mountain.

 SR 57 becomes Callands Road on entering Pittsylvania County.
 The state highway meets the northern end of SR 41 (Franklin Turnpike) at Callands south of Brier Mountain.
 SR 57 crosses the Banister River and passes through the hamlets of Rondo and Hollywood on its way to the Pittsylvania County seat of Chatham.
 The state highway enters the town by crossing Cherrystone Creek and becomes Depot Street, which passes under Norfolk Southern's Durham District rail line.
 Near the Pittsylvania County Courthouse, SR 57 joins US 29 Business on a short concurrency along Main Street.
 The state highway leaves the town on Halifax Road, which passes to the south of Chatham Hall and has a diamond interchange with US 29.
 SR 57 crosses the Banister River again and passes along the northern edge of White Oak Mountain.
 The state highway passes through the hamlets of Shockoe, Lucks, Ebenezer, and Peytonsburg before entering Halifax County, where the highway becomes Chatham Road.
 SR 57 curves south and crosses Sandy Creek just west of its mouth at the Banister River before reaching its eastern terminus at SR 360 (Mountain Road) west of Halifax.